 All that’s left is piping on the leaves and sticking on the hats!
 The hats were attached with a dot of buttercream, and I used buttercream to add the trim at the bottom of the hats & a ball on top.
 I used both small star tip 16 & a small round tip 2 for these little hat accents.
 Use whatever you’d like!

 For the leaves–I piped buttercream (tinted Americolor Leaf Green) with a tip 66.
 Make sure to pipe right over all of that duct tape!
 Small leaves clung pretty well to the fabric wire also–so I added some leaves here and there to make it more colorful.

 Are you ready to see our birthday birdies?
 Eeeek!

 Thanks for stopping by!
-I hope that you enjoyed the birds ;0) I think that this would be such a cute design for baby showers too– if you try it, be sure to send me a picture!
+I hope that you enjoyed these sweet birdie cupcakes!
+I think that this would be such a cute design for baby showers too– if you try it, be sure to send me a picture!